 1. Pour one quart of water in the sauce pan and turn on medium high heat.
 Add the cup of sugar and stir until it’s dissolved.
 Bring the water to a boil, then turn off the heat.

 2. Add the tea bags and let them steep for 15 minutes.
 Once they’ve steeped, remove the bags, cover and let cool.

 3. To the gallon jar, add the other 2 quarts of cold water and the cooled tea (the SCOBY can’t get too hot).
 Stir in the 1/2 cup of starter/vinegar.

 4. Top with the SCOBY, cover the jar with the cloth/filter and secure it with the rubber band.
 Put it away in a dark place where it won’t be bumped or anything.
 Mark one week from the current date on your calendar so you can check your kombucha.
-If it goes too long, it will turn into vinegar.
+If it goes too long, it will turn into vinegar (though I now prefer to ferment it for about 2 weeks).
 Your toddler will

 probably still be more than happy to drink it.